Feedback-Dominated Accretion Flows

 In our earlier exploration of migration timescales, we solved for the two-fluid steady state in the CMI regime assuming a simplified and constant prefactor $C_I$ to the type I migration torque (see \cref{eq: Type I torque}).
-From this exercise, we concluded that usually, the $R < R_{\rm Q}$ CMI regime defaults to a Shakura-Sunyaev like structure.
-Thus the full migration profile (with a variable $C_I$) can be read off the inner regions of \cref{fig: pileup t_mig} for the solutions that converge to the Shakura-Sunyaev solution, or equivalently off \cref{fig: CMI mig_time}, where we calculated the migration of ECOs using the full migration expression (the sum of \cref{eq: type I migration rate} and \cref{eq: GW migration rate}).
-By comparing \cref{fig: CMI mig_time} to the constant $C_{\rm I}$ case we see that the main differences arise for $M=10^7M_{\odot},10^8M_{\odot},10^9 M_{\odot}$ curves at $R\sim 10^2 R_{\rm g}$.
-In the $M=10^7 M_\odot,10^8 M_\odot$ cases, the full Type I torque prescription produces migration traps that are similar to the results of \citet{Bellovary+2016} for the \citet{SirkoGoodman2003} model (which, like our CMI regime, also converges to the Shakura-Sunyaev model at small radii).
+From this exercise, we concluded that usually, the $R < R_{\rm Q}$ CMI regime defaults to a Shakura--Sunyaev-like structure.
+Thus, the full migration profile (with a variable $C_I$) can be read off the inner regions of \cref{fig: pileup t_mig} for the solutions that converge to the Shakura--Sunyaev solution, or equivalently off \cref{fig: CMI mig_time}, where we calculated the migration of ECOs using the full migration expression (the sum of \cref{eq: type I migration rate} and \cref{eq: GW migration rate}).
+By comparing \cref{fig: CMI mig_time} to the constant $C_{\rm I}$ case we see that the main differences arise for the $M=10^7M_{\odot},10^8M_{\odot}$ and $10^9 M_{\odot}$ curves at $R\sim 10^2 R_{\rm g}$.
+In the $M=10^7M_\odot$ and $10^8 M_\odot$ cases, the full type I torque prescription produces migration traps that are similar to the results of \citet{Bellovary+2016} for the \citet{SirkoGoodman2003} model (which, like our CMI regime, also converges to the Shakura--Sunyaev model at small radii).

-\citet{Secunda+19} simulated black hole populations in AGN (Sirko-Goodman disk model) with a migration trap, and found that black holes that migrate towards the migration traps will accumulate there in a chain of mean motion resonances, potentially forming BH-BH binaries.
+\citet{Secunda+19} simulated BH populations in AGNs (Sirko-Goodman disk model) with a migration trap and found that BHs that migrate toward the migration traps will accumulate there in a chain of mean motion resonances, potentially forming BH-BH binaries.
 These migration traps might cut off the supply of migrating ECOs and therefore have two potentially important effects.
-The first effect concerns our models: in the high-$M$, high-$\dot{M}_\bullet$ parts of parameter space where CMI solutions deviate from Shakura-Sunyaev, these solutions may be untrustworthy interior of migration traps (which, by cutting off the supply of ECOs to the smallest radii, reduce $\dot{M}_\bullet$ there).
+The first effect concerns our models: in the high-$M$, high-$\dot{M}_\bullet$ parts of parameter space where CMI solutions deviate from Shakura--Sunyaev, these solutions may be untrustworthy interior of migration traps (which, by cutting off the supply of ECOs to the smallest radii, reduce $\dot{M}_\bullet$ there).
 The long-term evolution of a large population of ECOs interacting in a single migration trap is unclear, and it is possible these traps could become ``leaky'' due to strong scatterings if a large enough ECO population builds up.